 Nobody has achieved before to lower the average temperature of a public open space from 6 to 10º without using an external energy system.

-Finally, the tempered island is an open space with vegetation and water elements and furniture.
+Finally, the tempered island is an open space with vegetation, water elements and furniture.
 For example, benches made of conventional, heavy, light and thermally activated cement will verify their effectiveness in mitigating the climate.

 Replication in the city